News automation or an editorial process remixed06/07/2018

-Research note about automed news production with a theoretical connection to software studies.
+Research note about news automation, with a theoretical connection to software studies.

 By transforming data to texts or to any kind of visual representations, automated news systems are embedded into a classical editorial process which aims to answer two questions: “what to say” and “how to say it” (Danlos 1991).
 Two main social mechanisms characterize automated news productions: the intentions, which will define the “what to say”; and the mediations, between the humans and the machine, which will define the “how to say it”.